hl7au/au-fhir-ps/input/pagecontent/uc-interstate.md

 ### Examples

 The following example demonstrates technical and clinical use case aspects, conforming to the AU Patient Summary requirements.
 Data within this example, e.g. medications, is provided by the [Sparked Patient Summary Clinical Focus Group](https://sparked.csiro.au/index.php/design-groups/):
-* Patient Summary from Usual GP CIS: [Jeramy's Patient Summary as of 27 Feb 2025 (Bundle)](Bundle-aups-gpvisit-retrieval.html)
+* Patient Summary from Usual GP CIS: [Jeramy's Patient Summary as of 27 May 2025 (Bundle)](Bundle-aups-gpvisit-retrieval.html)

 <div class="stu-note" markdown="1">